b4ckspace/tinylights-conf/README.md

 # TinyLightsConf

-This is the desktop util to control [TinyLights](https://www.hackerspace-bamberg.de/TinyLights) through USB
+This is the desktop util to control [TinyLights](https://www.hackerspace-bamberg.de/TinyLights) through USB.
+You can find the corresponding arduino software in the [b4ckspace/tinylights-arduino](https://github.com/b4ckspace/tinylights-arduino) repository.

 ## Dependencies